kissgyorgy/my-stars/README.md

 ## Shell

-- [PeonPing/peon-ping](https://github.com/PeonPing/peon-ping) - Warcraft III Peon voice notifications (+ more!) for Claude Code, Codex, and other IDEs.
+- [PeonPing/peon-ping](https://github.com/PeonPing/peon-ping) - Warcraft III Peon voice notifications (+ more!) for Claude Code, Codex, IDEs, and any AI agent.
 Stop babysitting your terminal.
+Employ a Peon today.
 - [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework & software development methodology that works.
 - [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
 - [megastep/makeself](https://github.com/megastep/makeself) - A self-extracting archiving tool for Unix systems, in 100% shell script.